hcer1999/vitepress_blog/docs/nextjs-cn/app/getting-started/installation.md

 </AppOnly>

-See the [TypeScript reference](/docs/nextjs-cn/app/api-reference/config/next-config-js/typescript) page for more information.
+See the [TypeScript reference](/nextjs-cn/app/api-reference/config/next-config-js/typescript) page for more information.

-## Set up ESLint
+## Set up ESLint/nextjs-cn/

 Next.js comes with built-in ESLint.
 It automatically installs the necessary packages and configures the proper settings when you create a new project with `create-next-app`.